tariqbuilds/linux-dash/README.md

 - [x] Add config file
 - [x] Segregate core code-base and modules
 - [ ] ~~Each module in a separate directory with front-end template, back-end file, bash script~~
-- [ ] Add info popover UI element for modules
+- [ ] Add angular element to show info section for a module
 - [ ] Angular tests
 - [ ] Back-end tests
   - [ ] for shell files